rachela054/Connecticut-OD-Demographics-/README.md

 # Connecticut-OD-Demographics-

-#data mining of Connecticut's opioid death data

-#data publically avaiable at data.gov
+Data mining of Connecticut's opioid death data.
+Data is publically avaiable at data.gov